 For the industry overall:

-• Commerce Commission determination (expected 2026–2027)
+• Commerce Commission determination (currently scheduled 29 May 2026)

 • Any new supplier entrants (international flooring brands have been quietly assessing NZ)

-• Whether installer pricing power increases as supply tightens (counterintuitive, but historically possible)
+• Whether installer pricing power increases as supply tightens (counter-intuitive, but historically possible)

 What we’ll keep covering